Alexithymia: Signs and symptoms

 Some alexithymic individuals may appear to contradict the above-mentioned characteristics because they can experience chronic dysphoria or manifest outbursts of crying or rage.
-However, questioning usually reveals that they are quite incapable of describing their feelings or appear confused by questions inquiring about specifics of feelings.
+However, questioning usually reveals that they are quite incapable of describing their feelings or appear confused by questions inquiring about the specific feeling.

 According to Henry Krystal, individuals exhibiting alexithymia think in an operative way and may appear to be super-adjusted to reality.
-In psychotherapy, however, a cognitive disturbance becomes apparent as patients tend to recount trivial, chronologically ordered actions, reactions, and events of daily life with monotonous detail.
+However, in psychotherapy, a cognitive disturbance becomes apparent as patients tend to recount trivial, chronologically ordered actions, reactions, and events of daily life with monotonous detail.
 In general, these individuals can, but not always, seem oriented toward things and even treat themselves as robots.
 These problems seriously limit their responsiveness to psychoanalytic psychotherapy; psychosomatic illness or substance abuse is frequently exacerbated should these individuals enter psychotherapy.

 A common misconception about alexithymia is that affected individuals are totally unable to express emotions verbally and that they may even fail to acknowledge that they experience emotions.
 Even before coining the term, Sifneos (1967) noted patients often mentioned things like anxiety or depression.
 The distinguishing factor was their inability to elaborate beyond a few limited adjectives such as "happy" or "unhappy" when describing these feelings.
 The core issue is that people with alexithymia have poorly differentiated emotions, limiting their ability to distinguish and describe them to others.
 This contributes to the sense of emotional detachment from themselves and difficulty connecting with others, making alexithymia negatively associated with life satisfaction even when depression and other confounding factors are controlled for.